NREL/SOEP-QSS/README.md

 #### Cyclic/Order Dependency

 At startup and simultaneous requantization trigger events the LIQSS approach defined in the literature is inadequate because the quantized values depend on derivatives which, in turn, depend on other quantized values.
 When multiple variables' quantized values need to be set at the same time point there is, in general, a cyclic dependency among them.
 Approaches that were considered:
-* Single pass in arbitrary order: Leaves different representations of the same variable in the system and has a processing order dependency so results can be non-deterministic depending on the order of variables in their containers.
+* Single pass in arbitrary order: Leaves different representations of the same variable in the system and thus has a processing order dependency so results are dependent on the (arbitrary) order of variables in their containers.
-* Multiple passes hoping for a fixed point: May not find a consistent fixed point and is still potentially non-deterministic.
+* Multiple passes hoping for a fixed point: May not find a consistent fixed point and is still potentially order-dependent.
 * Use derivatives based on a stable LIQSS state at these events to eliminate the order dependency.
 This is the approach chosen and a "simultaneous" representation is used that contains the stable coefficients determined for each order pass of the algorithm, without the updates made by the highest-order LIQSS pass.
 This approach has the potential for solution value and derivative discontinuities at transitions between simultaneous and non-simultaneous events but no clearly better alternative is apparent.

 ### xQSS Variant